VicencFernandezFernadez/LinkedIn/Computational physics/ReadMe.md

 # Computational physics
-This directory contains some projects of Computational physics made by me during the subject Física Computacional.
+This directory contains some projects of Computational physics made by me during the subject "Física Computacional".
 You can find:

 1. Interpolation and roots of functions.
 2. Numerical integration